chiefonboarding/Documentation/docs/Howto.md

 `New hire's manager`: This is the new hire's manager, you can use this field for sending messages in the sequence.

 `Assign one or more sequences to this new hire`: This is the part where you can assign your pre-made sequences to the new hire.
-If some items won't be triggered (because you created the new hire later than the first item in the sequence), then you will git a popup asking if you want to trigger those items immidiately.
+If some items won't be triggered (because you created the new hire later than the first item in the sequence), then you will git a popup asking if you want to trigger those items immediately.

 Once created, you can choose to send the new hire's preboarding email.
-This one is not send automatically, as you might want to make changes before you send it (this will be implemented as part of the sequences later on though).
+This one is not sent automatically, as you might want to make changes before you send it (this will be implemented as part of the sequences later on though).

 #### Using the API
 Please go to the [API doc page](/API.html#api-documentation) for instructions on how to set this up.